 Robert Jesse is convenor of the Council on Spiritual Practices (CSP).
 Through CSP, he was instrumental in forming the psilocybin research team at Johns Hopkins University.
 He is a co-author of its first paper, "Psilocybin can occasion mystical-type experiences having substantial and sustained personal meaning and spiritual significance" (2006) and he is one of the team's co-investigators.
 Bob now serves on the board of Usona Institute and is an advisor to CIIS.
 In 2005, he led the writing of an amicus brief for the U.S. Supreme Court in a key religious liberty case that was decided 8-0, favoring the U.S. branch of the Brazilian church, the União do Vegetal.
 Prior to CSP, Bob worked as a consultant in information technology for AT&T Bell Labs and others, then in several capacities for Oracle Corporation, lastly as a vice president of business development.
 His university training is in computer science and electrical engineering.

-Mariavittoria Mangini, PhD, FNP, has been a family nurse midwife for 25 years.
-She has written extensively on the impact of psychedelic experiences in shaping the lives of her contemporaries.
-She has worked closely with many of the most distinguished investigators in this field.
-Her current project is the development of a Thanatology Program for the study of death and dying.
+Mariavittoria Mangini, PhD, FNP, has been a family nurse midwife since 1985.
+She has written extensively on the impact of psychedelic experiences in shaping the lives of her contemporaries, and has worked closely with many of the most distinguished investigators in this field.
 She completed her doctorate in Community Health Nursing at UCSF, where her research centered on drug use and drug policy.
-Currently she is the director of the MSN/FNP program at Holy Names University in Oakland, California.
-She has 31 years experience in Family Practice and Women's Health including 22 years with the primary care practice of Dr. Frank Lucido, one of the pioneers of the medical cannabis movement.
-Their practice was one of the first to implement the Compassionate Use Act of 1996 when it became law.
+She is an Emerita professor of nursing at Holy Names University in Oakland, where she was the director of the MSN/FNP program for 20 years.
+Her current project is the development of a Thanatology program for the study of death and dying.

 Gabor Maté, MD, recently retired from active medical practice.
 He was a family physician for two decades and for seven years he served as medical coordinator of the palliative care unit at Vancouver Hospital.
 For twelve years, he worked in Vancouver's Downtown Eastside with patients challenged by hardcore addiction, mental illness, HIV, and related conditions.
 For two years, he was the onsite physician at Vancouver's unique Supervised Injection Site, North America's only such facility.
 He is internationally known for his work on mind/body unity in health and illness, on attention deficit disorder and other childhood developmental issues, and his breakthrough analysis of addiction as a psychophysiological response to childhood trauma and emotional loss.
 He is the author of four bestselling books published in twenty languages on five continents, including When The Body Says No: Exploring the Stress-Disease Connection and the award winning In the Realm of Hungry Ghosts: Close Encounters With Addiction.
 Gabor is the recipient of an Outstanding Alumnus Award from Simon Fraser University and an Honorary Degree of Law from the University of Northern British Columbia, among other awards.
 He frequently addresses professional and lay audiences in North America on childhood development and parenting, physical and mental health and wellness, and addiction.
 He is an adjunct professor in the criminology department at Simon Fraser University.
 His next book, Toxic Culture: Trauma, Illness, and Healing in a World of Materialism, will be published in 2016.